ianfmiller/flax.rust/README.md

 <br />
 <br />
 #### Model interpretation and visualization
 In order to translate the fitted model into predictions about climate effects on pustule growth, we need to be able to make predictions from the model.
-This required constructing a dummy data set for a given set of starting conditions and a given set of weather data to use to generate predictions.
+This requires constructing a dummy data set for the starting pustule area and weather conditions that we wish to investigate.
 These dummy data sets are constructed using convenience functions in  <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/within host climate prediction functions">within host climate prediction functions</a>.
 Using these dummy datasets, we make predictions via bootstrap simulations of the fitted model.
 <br />
 <br />
-We visualize the effect of climate change on the growth of pustules of various size by simulating their growth under various climate conditions.
-We take two approaches.
-In the first, we simulate pustule growth using the fitted model and real weather data from days corresponding to the 50th, 75th, and 90th quantiles of hottest days observed during the data collection period.
-In the second, we simulate pustule growth using the fitted model and weather data from a day corresponding to 50th quantile of hottest days observed during the data collection period with either 0, 1.8, or 3.7 degrees added to individual temperature observation.
+We take two approaches to visualize the effect of climate change on the growth of pustules of various sizeIn the first, we simulate pustule growth using the fitted model and real weather data from days corresponding to the 50th, 75th, and 90th quantiles of hottest days observed during the data collection period.
+In the second, we simulate pustule growth using the fitted model and weather data from a day corresponding to 50th quantile of hottest days observed during the data collection period with either 0, 1.8, or 3.7 degrees added to individual temperature observations.
 In each approach we simulate area change across a one day window.
 <br />
 <br />
 To predict how climate change will affect the growth trajectory of pustules, we use the fitted model and longitudinal weather data to simulate the growth of a pustule over time.
 We added either 0, 1.8 or 3.7 degrees to observed temperature readings to investigate the effects of climate change.
 We assumed a starting pustule area of .01cm<sup>2</sup>, and simulated trajectories for 100 pustules at each of the temperature scenarios.
 We replicated this procedure for forward simulation windows of one, two, and seven days.